-If required, this form must be completed and submitted no later than the date specified in the Action Deadlines.
+This form must be completed by all teams and submitted no later than the date specified in the Action Deadlines.
 The FH Technical Committee will review all submissions which deviate from the FH rules.
 This form must also accompany the vehicle to Technical Inspection.